 The most relevant feature, in my opinion, is the possibility of creating a task using a mobile app, and recording it using voice recognition in order to generate a report, which is extremely convenient.
 We didn't have this kind of feature before, which obviously implies changing behavior, but which is also very interesting and entertaining for technicians.

 As for me, I mainly use the analytics feature, which is supposed to evolve very soon to become a real-time tool.
 Saint Gobain Sekurit, and in particular the automotive branch, is engaged in a continuous improvement process (WCM).
 The structuring I was talking about earlier makes it possible to obtain a much more powerful analytics tool since it provides a unique and common structuring for all the factories, which was not the case before.
 We are still in the project phase, but I hope to quickly benefit from a transversal analysis tool, in order to be able to monitor several plants at the same time.
 For the moment, I can only monitor them one by one case, and I am looking forward to benefiting from this possible evolution.
 Mobility Work is a very useful tool which allows us to study in a very macroscopic way the state of health of the maintenance of our plants in real time, or even delayed by one hour.

-Which feature, which is not available yet, would you like to see developed first on the CMMS?
+Which feature would you like to see developed first ?